qeeqbox/chameleon/README.md

 ./run.sh deploy
 ```

-The Grafana interface http://localhost:3000 will open automatically after finishing the initialization process (username is changeme457f6460cb287 and passowrd is changemed23b8cc6a20e0).
-If you don't see Chameleon dashboard, click on the search icon in the left bar and add it.
+The Grafana interface http://localhost:3000 will open automatically after the initialization process (username is changeme457f6460cb287 and password is changemed23b8cc6a20e0).
+If you don't see the Chameleon dashboard, click on the search icon in the left bar and add it.

 Wait for a few seconds until honeypot shows the IP address
 ```bash